Academics Menu ▾

 The coaching minor at William Woods University will teach students how to juggle both coaching and administrative duties, allowing them to run safe, fun and effective sports programs.
 This is completed through theory coursework, as well as support classes for background in non-theory areas in which coaches must be familiar, including first aid and CPR, management of athletics, prevention and care of injuries and sports psychology.

-The coaching minor can serve as a great addition to a major degree in education or physical education, sports management, biology or athletic training.
+The coaching minor can serve as a great addition to a major degree in education or physical education, sport management, biology or athletic training.
 It can even be useful for future business leaders, as good coaching skills can boost productivity, assist organizations with their key goals, and bolster creativity.

 The minor in coaching at William Woods University includes 18 required course credits.